mnpw-leeds/PSIPREDauto/README.md

 ```
 Note that the file paths are passed as strings!
 Currently no other types of submission are supported.

 For each submission PSIPRED returns 7 different results files in various formats which will be saved in the folder "C:\Sequences\Results\TestSeq.fasta output".
+Note the PSIPRED server will also send a copy of the results to the specified email address.
 There is also an optional parameter 'interval' to alter how often the server is polled for results.
 For example:

 `single_submit(r"C:\Sequences\TestSeq.fasta", "foo@bar.com", r"C:\Sequences\Results", interval=1)`